locnnil/workshop/docs/tutorial/index.rst

 This was the last step in the tutorial;
-you are now familiar with the essential operations provided by |project_markup|
+you are now familiar with the essential operations provided by |ws_markup|
 and have had your first taste of what it can do for you.